A model of human functioning.

 Mental processing is characterized by a practically incomprehensible

 complexity.
-There are however certain elementary aspects that can be
+There are however certain elementary aspects that can be recognized.

-variaty of data and factors, such as environmental influences, innate
+A variaty of data and factors, such as environmental influences, innate

 reflexes, physical processes, observational data and memory content, provide